ClusterCockpit/ClusterCockpit/README.md

 3. Setup MySQL

 At the moment all development was done using a MySQL server.
-MariaDB or PostgresSQL where not tested bu should also work.
+MariaDB or PostgresSQL where not tested but should also work.
 On Ubuntu you need to install the following packages to install MySQL:

 ```
 $ apt-get install mysql-server mysql-client
 ```

 Create symfony database user and database:

 ```
 $ mysql -u root  -p
 $mysql> CREATE USER 'username'@'localhost' IDENTIFIED BY 'mypass';